Dataset Evidence

-Every other moral dataset asks: "Is this action right or wrong?"
-UniMoral asks the harder question: "Is this action right or wrong for someone with these specific moral foundations?"
-That makes it the perfect validation target for MHF.
+UniMoral asks whether an action is judged right or wrong by someone with these specific moral foundations.
+That makes it a direct validation target for MHF's parameterized reasoning claim.

 Moral judgments with moral profiles attached

 UniMoral is a multilingual moral evaluation dataset covering six languages: Arabic, Chinese, English, Hindi, Russian, and Spanish.
-But what makes it extraordinary is not the breadth -- it is the depth.
+What makes it useful here is not only the breadth -- it is the depth.
 Every annotator in UniMoral completed the MFQ2 (Moral Foundations Questionnaire, Second Edition), giving researchers their individual Haidt moral profile.
 Then those same annotators judged a set of moral dilemmas.

-This means, for the first time, we can ask: does knowing someone's moral foundations profile predict their moral judgment?
-If it does, then MHF's architecture -- which parameterizes moral reasoning via Haidt foundation weights -- is validated at the individual level, not just the cultural one.
+This means we can ask: does knowing someone's moral foundations profile predict their moral judgment?
+If it does, then MHF's architecture -- which parameterizes moral reasoning via Haidt foundation weights -- has individual-level evidence to test, not just cultural-level evidence.

 6